-GP’s are often unfamiliar with LDN and the LDN Research Trust have published an information pack for you, if you are considering LDN.
-The pack also contains information for your GP.
+GP’s are often unfamiliar with LDN and the LDN Research Trust have published an information pack. if you are considering LDN, the pack contains useful information for your GP.

 If you are able to obtain a prescription for LDN from your GP you will be able to get LDN dispensed at the standard prescription rate.

 The LDN information pack can be found at: